MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

         <td>onset ending with /j/</td>
     </tr>
 </table>
-Figure A. _Possible syllable rimes in Exwachil, which differ based on their preceding onsets._
+Figure A. _Possible syllable rimes, which differ based on their preceding onsets._

 ### A.B.
 Sibilant harmony

-A well-formed root in Exwachil contains sibilants of only one type: they are either all alveolar or post-alveolar.
+A well-formed root in Exwachil contains sibilants of only one type: they are either all dental or all postalveolar.

     ???     '[root with no sibilants]' (?)
     ???     '[root with /s/]' (?)
     ???     '[root with /ʃ/]' (?)
     *???    '[example root that is disallowed]' (?)

-For all prefixes containing /s/, /s/ assimilates to /ʃ/ when attaching to stems that contain any post-alveolar consonants, regardless of the number of intervening segments.
-Prefixes containing the post-alveolars /ʃ/, /tʃ/, or /dʒ/ do not assimilate to become alveolar in the same way.
+For all prefixes containing /s/, /s/ assimilates to /ʃ/ when attaching to stems that contain any postalveolar consonants, regardless of the number of intervening segments.
+Prefixes containing the postalveolars /ʃ/, /tʃ/, or /dʒ/ do not assimilate to become dental in the same way.
 This is possibly most commonly observed with the third person singular absolutive prefix, which has the underlying form /(e)s/.

     ??-???    '[root with no sibilants]'
     ??-???    '[root with /s/]'